Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations

-\textbf{\Name Objective and Rationale.} The primary objective of \Name is to strategically decide (i) whether to use the local LLM or cloud LLM and (ii) which multi-modal data sources to utilize, for each task and dialogue.
+\textbf{\Name Objective and Rationale.} The primary objective of \Name is to strategically decide (i) whether to use the on-device LLM or cloud LLM and (ii) which multi-modal data sources to utilize, for each task within multi-turn conversations.
 This decision-making process aims to enhance response quality while efficiently managing latency and costs throughout extended interactions.
-The goal is to ensure high response quality in complex multi-dialogue environments, particularly under the system constraints (e.g., latency and costs).
+The goal is to ensure high response quality in complex multi-turn conversational environments, particularly under the system constraints (e.g., latency and costs).